aerkiaga/rsource/README.md

 is part of the longer sequence `CAGCCAATGA`, which signals a transcription site.
 The sequence, called a "CAAT box", changes a lot between genes, but the `CAAT` part is highly conserved.
-Other sequences decide how often and in what situations transcription should start; all this elements form the *promoter* of a gene, and are recognized by different proteins that control transcription.
+Other sequences decide how often and in what situations transcription should start; all these elements form the *promoter* of a gene, and are recognized by different proteins that control transcription.
 Additionally, the transcribed section begins inside a sequence `GC ACTC`, called the Initiator.